MohanadMetrash/IMDB-Sentiment-Analysis/README.md

 ### Training the Model

-To train the model from scratch, run the `train.py` script.
+To train the model from scratch, run the `imdb_project_exploration.ipynb` script.
 This will process the data, build the model, train it, and save the final `model.keras` and `tokenizer.pkl` to the `saved_model/` directory.

 ```bash
 python src/train.py